 Children are given the time & space to learn how to manage their emotions appropriately, as well as allowing them to become more understanding towards one another.

-As we are a values-led school teachers will ensure they are the focus for the majority of P4C sessions.
+As we are a values-led school teachers will ensure they are the focus for some of our P4C sessions.

 Every term we have a values focus week which we promote through P4C, as well as a variety of curriculum areas such as art & history.